dmustanger/7dtd-ServerTools/README.md

 Set True or False for Enable

 ### Description
-Enabling lets players type /playerlist or /plist to see all the current online player names and entity id.
+Enabling lets players type /list to see all the current online player names and entity id.

 ## POI_Protection
 ```xml